-The quantity Nφr2 sin2φ in Eq.
-(1.12), when multiplied by 2π, represents the total applied force acting on a structure at a given parallel circle of angle φ.
-Hence, for complicated geometries, the value of Nφ in Eq.
-(1.12) at any given location can be obtained by taking a free-body diagram of the structure.
+The quantity Nϕr2 sin2 ϕ in Eq.
+(8-12), when multiplied by 2π, represents the total applied force acting on a structure at a given parallel circle of angle ϕ.
+Hence, for complicated geometries, the value of Nϕ in Eq.
+(8-12) at any given location can be obtained by taking a free-body diagram of the structure.
 The value of Nθ at the same location can then be determined from Eq.
-(1.11).
-This method is widely used in designing pressure vessels, flat bottom tanks, elevated water towers (Figure 2.1), and other similar structures.
-Example 2.1 illustrates the application of this method to the design of a water-holding tank.
-The ASME nuclear code paragraphs NC-3932 and ND-3932 have various equations and procedures for designing components by the free-body method.
+(8-11).
+This method is widely used (Jawad and Farr 1989) in designing pressure vessels, flat-bottom tanks, elevated water towers, Fig. 9-1, and other similar structures.
+Example 9-1 illustrates the application of this method to the design of a water tower.
+The American Petroleum Institute (API 620 1991) Standard has various equations and procedures for designing components by the free-body method.
 This method is also useful in obtaining an approximate design at the junction of two shells of different geometries.
 A more accurate analysis utilizing bending moments may then be performed to establish the discontinuity stresses of the selected members at a junction if a more exact analysis is needed.